TeachBooks/learn-programming/book/environments.md

 ## Why is an Environment Manager Necessary?

-Environments and environment managers make it very easy to share projects between collaborators without the need to make computer-specific versions that are compatible with a wide variety of hardward and operating systems.
+Environments and environment managers make it very easy to share projects between collaborators without the need to make computer-specific versions that are compatible with a wide variety of hardware and operating systems.
 This is illustrated schematically in the following figure, where multiple environment managers can be used to run projects on different computers.
 Depending on the requirements of a project or computer, a wide number of environment managers could be considered by the user.

 ```{figure} environments/figures/complex.svg
 ---